cpp-lln-lab/bidspm/README.md

 ## Contributors

-Thanks goes to these wonderful people
+Thanks goes to these wonderful people.

 ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->